The Pilmuir Estate

 • Projects in South Devon/Torbay area may have stronger connections through trustee networks

-• Health-related initiatives may resonate given medical professionals on the board
+• Health-related initiatives may resonate given the charity's focus on relieving sickness and poor health

 Key Takeaways for Grant Writers